MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/purview-scanning-rest-readme.md

 ---
 title: Azure Purview Scanning Rest-Level client library for JavaScript
 keywords: Azure, javascript, SDK, API, @azure-rest/purview-scanning, purview
-author: ramya-rao-a
+author: qiaozha
-ms.author: ramyar
+ms.author: qiaozha
-ms.date: 10/15/2021
+ms.date: 08/02/2023
 ms.topic: reference
-ms.technology: azure
 ms.devlang: javascript
 ms.service: purview
 ---

-# Azure Purview Scanning Rest-Level client library for JavaScript - version 1.0.0-beta.2
+# Azure Purview Scanning Rest-Level client library for JavaScript - version 1.0.0-alpha.20230418.1

 Azure Purview Scanning is a fully managed cloud service whose users can scan your data into your data estate (also known as your **catalog**).
 Scanning is a process by which the catalog connects directly to a data source on a user-specified schedule.